-In an ideal world every campground table would come equipped with a Stanley Classic Vacuum Bottle.
+Stanley Classic Vacuum Bottle Review: In an ideal world every campground table would come equipped with this bottle.
 The two belong together like hot coals and a fire pit.

-The Primus Classic Trail Stove won’t wow you with features, but it’s a solid stove that provides a reliable source of warmth in your time of need.
-All for $20.
+Primus Classic Trail Stove Review: It won’t wow you with features, but it provides a reliable source of warmth in your time of need, all for $20.

 There’s no place like home on the trail, especially when home is the Tarptent Double Rainbow.
 This two-person ultralight tent sets up in a flash and adapts to almost any situation.
 Clip it.
 Strap it.
 Stake it.
 Bop it!